cran/ore/README.md

 ore.split("-?\\d+", "I have 2 dogs, 3 cats and 4 hamsters")
 # [1] "I have "    " dogs, "    " cats and " " hamsters"
 ```

+This finds all matches to the pattern, discards them, and then returns the remaining pieces of the original string.

 ## The pattern dictionary